Perkedel/Lah-Mboh/docs/Tutorial/HowToMostlyNotLostInDM.md

 # How to mostly not lost in Frag Deathmatch & other competitive multiplayer games

 Uh...
 I don't play competitive multiplayer much.
-So, based on [*How to Mostly Not Die*](/docs/Tutorial/HowToMostlyNotDie.md), Here are few extension tips you can follow
+So, based on [*How to Mostly Not Die*](/docs/Tutorial/HowToMostlyNotDie.md), Here are few extension tips you can follow:

 ## Use High Hertz Display!